wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 Note: Please do not jump ahead.
 You will gain the most by following through each section of the practical one by one.
 If you're fast, dig deeper into particular aspects.
 Dozens of approaches and tools exist for each step - try to understand their tradeoffs.

-## Software and environment setup
+## 2. Software and environment setup

 ### Test that the necessary bioinformatics software is available

 Run `seqtk`.
-If this prints "command not found", ask for help, otherwise, move to the next section.
-If that one is available, we'll suppose that everything else is too.
+If this prints `command not found`, ask for help.
+Otherwise, move to the next section.
+If that one is available and you see it's help screen, we'll suppose that everything else is too.

 ### Set up directory hierarchy to work in